Alv Kjøs: Early life and military career

-He was born in Løiten, the son of farmers Andreas Olsen Kjøs and Dina Baardsdatter.
+He was born in Løiten Municipality in Hedmark county, the son of farmers Andreas Olsen Kjøs and Dina Baardsdatter.

 Having achieved his examen artium academic certification in 1914, he graduated from the upper section of the Norwegian Military Academy in 1917.
 Upon graduating, he joined the infantry of the 2nd Division as a first lieutenant.
 He first served in the 6th Infantry Regiment, before transferring to the 5th Infantry Regiment in 1921.

 Political career

 He was elected to the Norwegian Parliament from Hedmark in 1937, and was re-elected on five occasions.
 From 1958 to 1961 he was President of the Odelsting, and from 1961 to 1965 he was Vice President of the Storting.

-On the local level, Kjøs was a member of Løten municipal council from 1931 to 1945.
+On the local level, Kjøs was a member of the municipal council of Løten Municipality from 1931 to 1945.
 He chaired the municipal party chapter from 1930 to 1934, and the county chapter from 1937 to 1946.
 From 1954 to 1962 he chaired the party nationwide.